This post about what’s gluten-free at Denver International Airport contains affiliate links.

-Here are three restaurants that I know will take care of you if you’re gluten-free and eating your way through DIA:
+Here are a few restaurants that I know will take care of you if you’re gluten free and eating your way through DIA:

 Root Down is a hip and fun restaurant in Denver (a wonderful date night restaurant) that offers American fare with a global spin.
 The majority of its ingredients are locally sourced too.

 Root Down’s DIA location includes plenty of gluten-free options.
 In fact, about a good chunk of the items on the menu can be made gluten free by request.